Strath Haven High School: Football

 The school competes in the twelve-team PIAA Central League, winning 10 times between 1996 and 2010.
 Between 1983 and 2022, the Strath Haven football team achieved an overall record of 280–145.
 The football team performed especially well in 1999 and 2000.
 The team won state championships in those years, led by Mark Jones, a former punt returner for the Tennessee Titans, and Dan Connor, an All-American linebacker for Penn State who went on to be drafted by the Carolina Panthers and spent six seasons in the NFL.

 Marching band

 Under previous director Jack Hontz, Strath Haven's marching band grew to become the largest band in Pennsylvania and the second largest in the nation.
 In an average year, the band enrolled about 400 members, or one out of every three students.
-Since Hontz's death, Strath Haven's marching band has been directed by Nicholas Pignataro.
+Since Hontz's death in 2017, Strath Haven's marching band has been directed by Nicholas Pignataro.

-Literary magazine
+Visual arts

+A comprehensive visual arts program at Strath Haven includes introductory and advanced level courses in drawing and painting, graphic design, ceramics, and photography and video.
+The visual arts department was recognized as an Outstanding Visual Arts Community by the Pennsylvania Art Education Association in 2022.

+Student publications

-Strath Haven High School publishes Jabberwocky, a student-produced literary magazine.
+Strath Haven publishes Jabberwocky, a student-produced literary magazine.
 The magazine, which is published once a year, includes artwork, poems, short stories, drawings and photographs.

+The 240-page Haven Yearbook is produced by a club staff that meets weekly.
+The yearbook is delivered annually in the fall.

+Newspaper club members publish The Panther Press student newspaper in print monthly or bimonthly, with more regular updates posted on the website shpantherpress.com.

+The newspaper and yearbook staffs have been recognized with state and national awards, including Keystone Press Awards, National Student Media Awards, the National Federation of Press Women, and the National Scholastic Press Association.